pvcraven/opensource_article/opensource_article.md

 [Arcade's drawing commands](http://arcade.academy/quick_index.html#drawing-module)
 to draw the smiley face.
 Note that you don't need to know how to use "classes" or even define "functions."
-Programming with quick visual feedback is great for anyone who wants to start programming.
+Programming with quick visual feedback is great for anyone who wants to start learning to program.

 ```python
 import arcade